 Cover Page

 The cover page can be designed in two different ways.
 You can choose to add the student’s name to the cover or include a picture.
 Snap a photo with your cellphone and print each one to attach, or have students draw a self-portrait.
-I love giving little mirrors to each kid and watching them laugh while drawing.
+I love giving each kid a little mirror and watching them laugh while drawing.
 Whichever option you choose, the cover will look adorable!

 Introduction Pages